Skip to content

 Worktrees

-Collapsible Worktrees section in the Agent Fleet sidebar lists every git worktree in the workspace with its branch, path, current marker, and dirty status.
-Right-click any worktree to Open in New Window, Delete (with dirty-aware confirmation), or Create Session Here — the last one opens the launch wizard with branch + workspace pre-filled.
+A collapsible Worktrees section in Agent Fleet lists every git worktree with its branch, path, current marker, and dirty status.
+Right-click to Open in New Window, Delete (dirty-aware confirmation), or Create Session Here (opens the launch wizard pre-filled with that branch).

 Session modes

-• Vanilla — normal mode with per-action permission prompts (safe default)
+• Vanilla — per-action permission prompts (safe default).

-• VibeFlow Mode — autonomous execution with skip-permissions (--dangerously-skip-permissions on Claude, --yolo on Codex/Gemini, --yolo --approve-mcps on Cursor).
-Use only in isolated environments.
+• VibeFlow (YOLO) — autonomous, skip-permissions (--dangerously-skip-permissions on Claude; --yolo on Codex/Gemini/Qwen; --yolo --approve-mcps on Cursor).
+Consent modal once per session.

-• Chat-first headless — agent runs in the background via a stream-json subprocess (or optional tmux backing) instead of a foreground terminal.
-UI is the chat panel; sub-millisecond event streaming.
+• Chat-first headless — the agent runs in the background (stream-json subprocess, or optional tmux backing) instead of a foreground terminal; the chat panel is the only surface, with sub-millisecond streaming.
+Always implies YOLO.

 Setting Default Description